 Spend data is broken down according to Telpark's internal description.
-Based on key words in the description of purchased products and services, each name of the General Ledger Account is allocated manually to the most appropriate/best available category presented within the DEFRA ("Table 13" Indirect emissions from the supply chain).
+Based on key words in the description of purchased products and services, each name of the General Ledger Account is allocated manually to the most appropriate/best available category presented within the DEFRA Table 13 - Indirect emissions from the supply chain, Department for Environment, Food & Rural Affairs, updated 2014.
+This version being the most up-to-date.

 "Taxes" are not included in the purchased products and services.
 We're not considered as they should not be accounted for in Scope 3.